chukaOkoye/CryptoRanker/README.md

 :heavy_check_mark: 1.
 When	the	app	is	started,	load	and	display	a	list	of	coins

    :heavy_check_mark: i.
-Order	entries	by	name
+Order	entries	by	rank

-   ii.
-Filter	the	list	based	on	tags.

 :heavy_check_mark: 4.
 Display	a	divider	between	each	entry